johnkevincheng/MarkupSanity/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+At its simplest usage, MarkupSanity is an extension method for Strings and validates the value against a pre-defined set of default whitelisted tags and attrbutes.
+These tags and attributes came from W3C standards, but excluding elements where Javascript is used (e.g. "`onclick=`" event).
+Some attributes have secondary usage for Javascripts (e.g. `<a href="javascript:alert('gotcha!');">Click Me</a>`), so these are handled as well.

+As an example,

+    String inputValue = "<a href="javascript:alert('Gotcha again!');" onclick="javascript:alert('Gotcha!');">Click Me</a>";
+    String cleanValue = inputValue.SanitizeHtml();
+    Console.Writeline(cleanValue);

+The output shall be:

+    <a>Click Me</a>

+The `onclick` attribute is removed due to its use for scripting.
+But while `href` is a valid attribute, its usage to trigger a Javascript alert is considered dangerous and thus removed.

 ### Prerequisites

 * [Html Agility Pack](https://github.com/zzzprojects/html-agility-pack)